 You should be taking proactive steps now to comply with cyber laws and therefore, mitigate these risks (including privacy-related legal risks).
 But, in addition to that, insurance can be an effective way of managing some of the risks.
 You should always aim to meet your responsibilities, protect others from harm, and thereby not be liable to them.

-Cyber insurance is not a get out of jail free card
+Cyber liability insurance is not a get out of jail free card

 There are various different kinds of insurance and it is important for you to analyse and determine whether you are covered for the different kinds of liability you might face.

 How we can help regards cyber insurance?

 - help you to find the right insurance for your needs by giving you the details of the people who offer cyber insurance,

 - advise you if you are fined or if you face a civil action by one data subject (or a class of them),